2023 Confirmed Speakers Include:

-DSI’s team specializes in the extensive research and development of our Summits’ content and focus areas.
-We seek to bring together the respected leaders from the DoD and IC, leading research centers, and industry technology providers.
-Our non-partisan approach allows us to reach across all services and organizations to bring together a truly holistic group of decision-makers and solution providers.
+DSI’s team specializes in the extensive research and development of our Summits’ content and focus areas, and we will assemble the most respected minds in human and technical analysis from space leaders to key policymakers across both military and civilian offices.
+Our non-partisan approach allows us to reach across all services and organizations to bring together a truly holistic group of decision makers and solution providers.

 2022 Participating Organizations Included: